 Off to something good now.

 There was an analysis of $3 billion in advertising spending by WordStream.
 They were attempting to understand what makes those sites that perform wonderfully different from those with an average performance.
 They realized that small changes in the color of buttons impacted the conversion.
 The most significant discovery was that there are more powerful factors behind this.

 Landing pages that have super success rates use exquisite offers.
 Break away from the regular proposals that even your competitors offer.
 Be creative.
 For instance, WordStream started offering free AdWords grader rather than providing free software trials.

-If the landing page is not giving you the results that you desire, check and re-create your offer.
+If your landing page analytics is not giving you the results that you desire, then it is time to re-create your offer.
 Examine ways to make it better.
-Create an offer that will address the most burning pain of the customer.
-Once you have a new offer, test it to see if it yields the results that you desire.
+Create a proposal that will address the most burning pain of the customer.
+Once you have a new offer, test it to see if it yields the results that you expected.

-Everything will always revolve around your customer.
-As a business person, there is a product or service that you are selling.
-The landing page of the website has a sole purpose of moving your prospects into the sales funnel.
-It is also responsible for driving the customer closer to their decision to purchase the product or service.
+Everything revolves around your customer.
+In the same way, the landing page of the website has the sole purpose of moving your prospects into the sales funnel.
+It is also responsible for driving the customer to decide to purchase the product or service.

-Therefore, I advise that you take time to analyze the landing page.
-Invest a lot of time to evaluate the current landing page.
+Therefore, I advise that you take the time to analyze the landing page.
+Invest a lot of time to evaluate your current landing page.
 Define the weak spots that the page has and come up with a plan that fixes this problem.
 Once you do this, you will be moving closer to the goal that you have.
-You will reach many more customers, and you will drive more revenue.
+You will reach out to more customers, and in turn drive more revenue.

 Let us know about the mistakes that you have made on your landing pages.